ssfsx17/ffpnp/Jobs/Ninja.md

 ### Ninjutsu T6

+- Kassatsu (20 MP) (self-only) - Increases your base Accuracy by 100 for your next attack.
 - Payback Wave (25 MP) (multi) - Calculate the difference between your current and maximum HP.
 Deal this much magical non-elemental damage to all enemies, ignoring Magic Defense.

 ### Ninjutsu T7